SAP-samples/teched2025-DT266/exercises/ex03/README.md

 <kbd> <img src="images/Fiori_OP_CurrencyCodeDefault.png" alt="Second new Error" width="90%"> </kbd>

-We don't want to trace too much, therefore we try to geet as far as possible to the state where we can reproduce the new error.
+We don't want to trace to much, therefore we try to get as far as possible to the state where we can reproduce the new error.
 For this we click the button **`Edit`** again.

 <kbd> <img src="images/OP_Edit2.png" alt="Go to Edit Mode again" width="90%"> </kbd>